jefflung/jefflung/README.md

 - 🔭 I’m currently looking for **the role of web designer or junior user experience designer**

+- 🌱 I’m a bachelor degree holder **in Creative Technologies awarded by Coventry University.
+I completed the Skills Bootcamp in Digital with Manchester Metropolitan Univeristy in January 2022.**

 - 👯 I’m looking to collaborate on **javascript, react, unity projects**

 - 👨‍💻 All of my projects are available at [https://github.com/jefflung](https://github.com/jefflung)